 - 2020 Schedule: 5-9 p.m.
 Fridays in June-Aug.
 Closed the first Friday of each month.

 This market brings the community together with local growers and artisans offering a variety of farm-fresh products, including fresh produce, eggs, plants, homemade ice cream and cookies, sandwiches, gluten-free baked goods, organic coffee and tea products, herbs and spices and more.
 Essential vendors only at the market.
 Non-essential vendors are offering their products online for pickup.

 - Address: 316 E. 11 Mile Road, two blocks east of Main Street, Royal Oak

 - 2020 Schedule: 7 a.m.-1 p.m.
 Saturdays year-round farm market; 8 a.m.-3 p.m.
 Sundays year-round flea market and antique/collectible market (except major holidays); plus 7 a.m.-1 p.m.
 Fridays May-Thanksgiving

 Many consider this market one of the best in southeast Michigan.
 Find a wide variety of fresh, locally produced fruits and veggies, as well as baked goods, eggs, plants and other goods.
 Be sure to catch the amazing flea market, too, packed with collectibles and antiques on Sundays.

-- Address: South Ann Arbor Street, downtown Saline (Saturdays, May-October 20); Rentschler Farm Museum, 1265 E. Michigan Ave., Saline (Tuesdays); Liberty School, 7265 Saline Ann Arbor Road, Saline (Saturdays, October-April)
+- Address: South Ann Arbor Street, downtown Saline (Saturdays, May-October); Liberty School, 7265 Saline Ann Arbor Road, Saline (Saturdays, November-April)

 - Address: Packard Proving Grounds, 49965 Van Dyke Ave., Shelby Township